Skip to content

 Short answers, pulled from the story.

-The Peasants' Revolt broke out in Brentwood on the 1st of June 1381.
-Several thousand Essex rebels gathered at Bocking on the 4th of June before dividing their forces to head toward Suffolk and London.
+The Peasants' Revolt broke out in Brentwood, Essex, on the 1st of June 1381.
+It was partly inspired by the preaching of the radical Essex priest John Ball, and several thousand Essex rebels gathered at Bocking on the 4th of June before marching on London.